-- 5.4.1.6 The venture provider shall inform the venture leader that it is the venture leader's responsibility to: - a. allocate specific supervisory duties; - b. allocate a competent leader to each sub-group, where groups are subdivided, during the venture.
+- 5.4.1.6 The venture provider shall inform the venture leader that it is the venture leader's responsibility to: - a) allocate specific supervisory duties; - b) allocate a competent leader to each sub-group, where groups are subdivided, during the venture.

-Venture leaders are informed of their role and responsibilities in advance of the venture and are made aware of the importance of selecting leadership team members with the correct attributes.
+The venture leaders are informed of their roles and responsibilities in advance of the season and will be made aware of the need for allocating competent leaders and ensuring they are adequately trained for each subgroup.